Kinetic Initial Conditions for Inflation: When is kinetic dominance not the case?

 \subsubsection{No auxiliary fluids: eternal de Sitter}

-We shall begin by considering the case with no auxiliary fluids, for which the Friedmann \eref{eqn:Friedmann_mod} and Klein--Gordon \eref{eqn:Klein_Gordon_mod} equations take the form:
+We shall begin by considering the case with no auxiliary fluids, for which the Friedmann~\eqref{eqn:Friedmann_mod} and Klein--Gordon~\eqref{eqn:Klein_Gordon_mod} equations take the form:

-If $\dot{\phi}\to 0$ as one moves backward in time, then the inflaton $\phi$ and field $V(\phi)$ tend to constant values $\phiz$ and $V(\phiz)\equiv V_0$.
-By examining the first of the above equations, one can see that $H$ tends to a constant value
+If \(\dot{\phi}\to 0\) as one moves backward in time, then the inflaton \(\phi\) and field \(V(\phi)\) tend to constant values \(\phiz\) and \(V(\phiz)\equiv V_0\).
+By examining the first of the above equations, one can see that \(H\) tends to a constant value:

-Thus, such a universe exhibits an eternal de Sitter phase (edS) as $t\to-\infty$.
+Thus, such a universe exhibits an eternal de Sitter phase (edS) as \(t\to-\infty\).

-By examining the Klein-Gordon equation \eref{eqn:Klein_Gordon_dotphi_to_zero_no_fluid}, one can see that the only non-zero term remaining is $\frac{d}{d\phi}V(\phi)$.
+By examining the Klein-Gordon equation~\eqref{eqn:Klein_Gordon_dotphi_to_zero_no_fluid}, one can see that the only nonzero term remaining is \(\frac{\d{}}{\d{\phi}}V(\phi)\).
 From this one can conclude that the inflaton must come to rest on an extremum of the potential.
-It is straightforward to show that the dynamical equations then have the following asymptotic solution as $t \to -\infty$:
+It is straightforward to show that the dynamical equations then have the following asymptotic solution as \(t \to -\infty\):

-where $A$ and $B$ are arbitrary constants, and $\alpha$ is a real, positive solution to the quadratic equation
+where \(A\) and \(B\) are arbitrary constants, and \(\alpha\) is a real, positive solution to the quadratic equation:

 This solution is discussed in more detail by \citet{destri_preinflationary_2010}.
 An example of this is ``Hilltop inflation'' \citep{linde_1982,albrecht_1982}.

 It should be noted that these solutions are not generic, as these solutions are rolling away from a position of unstable equilibrium: going backward in time, any small perturbation causes the inflaton to overshoot the extremum and move on to a kinetically-dominated phase.